slatedocs/slate/source/includes/_pricing_tier.md

 > Make sure you replace <your token> with the JWT you get when you authenticate.

 > Make sure you replace <event uri> with the event uri for the event .

-> Make sure you replace <id> with the id for the pricing tier to create.

 > Make sure you replace <entity id> with the id for the entity associated to pricing tier to create.